Stillborn Baby Payment

-To meet the income test, your family’s estimated combined adjustable taxable income must be $60,000 or less for the 6 months after your baby’s birth.
+To meet the income test, your family’s estimated combined adjustable taxable income must be $60,000 or less in the 6 months after your baby’s birth.

-If you don’t meet this test, you may meet the Family Tax Benefit Part A eligibility test.
+If you don’t meet this test, you might still meet the Family Tax Benefit Part A eligibility test.

-To meet this test, you must be eligible for Family Tax Benefit Part A or become eligible for it within 52 weeks of the birth of your baby.
-You must be eligible at a rate greater than nil.
+To meet this test, you must be eligible for Family Tax Benefit Part A at a rate greater than nil, for other children within 52 weeks of the birth of your baby.

-To be eligible for Stillborn Baby Payment, you must satisfy residence requirements within 26 weeks of your baby's birth.
+To be eligible for Stillborn Baby Payment, you must meet residence requirements within 26 weeks of your baby's birth.
 You must be living in Australia and: